 \paragraph{Bayesian baselines beyond inference-time methods.} Methods such as SWAG and Laplace approximations estimate parameter-space uncertainty through task-specific posterior fitting or fine-tuning \citep{talman2023uncertainty,ritter2018scalable}.
 Because our scope is \emph{inference-time calibration} of pretrained transformers without additional training or posterior fitting, we do not evaluate these approaches as direct baselines.
 We discuss them in Related Work (\cref{app:related}) as complementary directions.

 \paragraph{Expected Calibration Error (ECE).} Calibration is measured using Expected Calibration Error (ECE):

 where predictions are partitioned into $K=15$ \emph{fixed-width confidence bins} $\{B_k\}$ over $[0,1]$.
-For each bin, $\mathrm{acc}(B_k)$ denotes empirical accuracy and $\mathrm{conf}(B_k)$ denotes the mean predicted confidence.
-Here $K$ denotes the number of confidence bins used for calibration evaluation, distinct from the number of Monte Carlo samples $M$ used for uncertainty estimation.
+For each bin, $\mathrm{acc}(B_k)$ denotes empirical accuracy, and $\mathrm{conf}(B_k)$ denotes mean predicted confidence.
+Here, $K$ denotes the number of confidence bins used for calibration evaluation, which is distinct from the number of Monte Carlo samples $M$ used for uncertainty estimation.
 Lower ECE indicates better calibration.

 \paragraph{Confidence definition.} For classification tasks (MNLI, SST-2, MedQA), confidence is defined as the maximum softmax probability of the predicted class, computed after aggregating Monte Carlo samples.
 For SQuAD~2.0, confidence corresponds to the predicted answerability probability (unanswerable vs.\ answerable), following standard practice in uncertainty-aware question answering.